Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Introduction

 Recent comparative evaluations of forecasting models have shown mixed results across domains.
-Studies such as \cite{mcelfresh2024neuralnetsoutperformboosted, Ramesh_Usman_2024, Borisov, chen2024excelformerneuralnetworksurpassing, Holmberg1885958, Jun02112021} have explored the performance of neural networks versus gradient boosting models and highlighted that deep learning does not consistently outperform tree-based approaches, especially on tabular, sparse, or highly intermittent retail data.
+Studies such as \cite{mcelfresh2024neuralnetsoutperformboosted, Ramesh_Usman_2024, Borisov, chen2024excelformerneuralnetworksurpassing} have explored the performance of neural networks versus gradient boosting models and highlighted that deep learning does not consistently outperform tree-based approaches, especially on tabular, sparse, or highly intermittent retail data.
 These findings align with results from the M5 forecasting competition \cite{m5_summary}, which used Walmart’s highly granular retail sales data consisting of daily item-store records.
 While some series exhibited intermittent demand patterns, the dataset primarily featured dense, continuous observations with limited explicit missingness.
 Despite this, LightGBM-based ensembles outperformed deep learning models, including those developed by Amazon’s forecasting team \cite{amazonM5}.
 On the other hand, recent findings from Zalando suggest that transformer-based models exhibit scaling laws in retail forecasting: as the volume of training data increases, demand forecasting error decreases in a predictable manner \cite{kunz2023deeplearningbasedforecasting}.
 These understandings motivate a closer investigation into the conditions under which different forecasting paradigms perform best.

-Much of the recent deep learning success has been in large-scale online retail settings, where companies like Amazon \cite{amazonForecastingHistory2021} and Zalando \cite{kunz2023deeplearningbasedforecasting} operate centralized warehouses and enjoy the benefits of aggregated demand and operational homogeneity.
-In contrast, brick-and-mortar (B\&M) retail is far more fragmented: sales occur across thousands of physical stores, each with limited shelf space, store-level variability, and frequent changes in product assortment.
-These conditions lead to noisy, intermittent demand signals known to affect neural forecasting models\cite{boylan2021intermittent, KOURENTZES2013198, WEERAKODY2021161, zhang_intermittent_2024, babai_empirical_2020}.
+Much of the recent deep learning success has been in large-scale online retail settings, where companies like Amazon \cite{amazon_forecasting_2021} and Zalando \cite{kunz2023deeplearningbasedforecasting} operate centralized warehouses and enjoy the benefits of aggregated demand and operational homogeneity.
+In contrast, brick-and-mortar (B\&M) retail is much more fragmented: sales occur in thousands of physical stores, each with limited shelf space, store-level variability, and frequent changes in product assortment.
+These conditions lead to noisy, intermittent demand signals that are known to affect neural forecasting models\cite{boylan2021intermittent, KOURENTZES2013198, WEERAKODY2021161}.